Table of Contents

 Here are ten fun and unique ways to go on a date with your spouse

 Do you take time to date your spouse?
 Let’s be real, if you don’t have children, every night and weekend can be a date!
 Seriously!
-Back in the day when it was just my husband and me, many people would ask us if we were having regular ‘date nights.’
-We would almost always look at each other, knowing we were thinking the exact same thing.
-That was that every time we go out and do something together is a date.
+Back in the day, it was just my husband and me.
+Many people would ask us if we were having regular ‘date nights.’
+We would almost always look at each other, knowing we were thinking the same thing.
+That was that every time we go out and do something together, it is a date.
 And we do that multiple times each week.
 We would politely smile and say that we date often.

-To find romance and chemistry in your dates, a walk down memory lane to rediscover those things you loved to do together before you were married with children will be helpful.
-Check out my own personal list of things below.
+To find romance and chemistry in your dates, take a walk down memory lane.
+Rediscover those things you loved to do together before you were married with children.
+Check out my list of things below.
 But first…

-How often do you go on a date that involves dinner and a movie?
-Not to say that dinner and a movie is a bore.
-However, it is all too common and often lacks the spark of romance.
-And even more so when dinner involves, ahem, the spouse excusing himself for a “so-called” bathroom break to go play a game on his phone for fifteen minutes, all while leaving his wife to wait with the hot food that becomes cold by the time he returns.
+How often do you go on a dinner and movie date?
+This is not to say that dinner and a movie are boring.
+Yet, it is all too common and often lacks the spark of romance.
+It becomes even less romantic when dinner involves the spouse excusing himself for a “so-called” bathroom break.
+He goes to play a game on his phone for fifteen minutes.
+Meanwhile, his wife waits with the hot food that becomes cold by the time he returns.
 (Not that this scenario has EVER happened to ME)!!!

-Let me ask you – who of you can honestly tell me that dinner and a movie fulfills each of these things?
+Let me ask you.
+Can any of you honestly tell me that dinner and a movie fulfill each of these things?

 Below are ten of my best date ideas, based on our interests.
-While these may not appeal to you so much, the idea is to get creative and again, think back to what drew the two of you together in the beginning.
+These ideas might not appeal to you much.
+The main goal is to get creative.
+Think back to what drew the two of you together in the beginning.

-What things did you enjoy doing together before you had children (when you could be spontaneous and free).
-Be encouraged to make your own list of your ten best dates.
+What things did you enjoy doing together before you had children (when you were spontaneous and free)?
+Be encouraged to make your list of your ten best dates.
 Think outside the boring box (dinner and a movie).
 And think outside the date “night” box (do a date day or date morning).

-Also, please realize as you begin thinking about fun dates for the two of you, your list will evolve and change over time, because we as humans evolve and change.
+Please realize this as you start thinking about fun dates for the two of you.
+Your list will evolve and change over time.
+This is because we, as humans, evolve and change.
 Our interests, desires, and pleasures change with time.
 So be flexible, date your spouse, and have fun!
-Now I will reveal my own personal favorite dates.
+Now I will reveal my favorite dates.

 Number 1: Comedy Club

 This was our first date night after we had our son.
 Our son was six months old and some friends offered to babysit for us that night.
 The date only lasted an hour since the baby would not take a bottle, but was hungry.
-Nevertheless, it was so fun for us to get out and have some great laughs, even if just for an hour.
+It was so fun for us to get out.
+We had some great laughs, even if just for an hour.

 Number 2: Take a Walk or Ride a Bike